sa6mwa/krypto431/README.md

 The remaining ciphertext is organized into groups of 5 letters.

-When encrypting, you add the numerical representation of the letter (for example A=1) with the randomly generated number from the key.
+When encrypting, you add the numerical representation of the letter (for example A=0) with the randomly generated number from the key.
 If the number is 26 or above, you wrap it starting from 0 (modulo 26).
-None of the numbers in the key can be 0 and must only be numbers from 1 to 26.

 When decrypting, you subtract the random number in the key from the ciphered numerical representation of the letter.
 If the number is negative, you wrap it